 The process known as MindSpark Search Assistant or Mindspark Search Assistant or Mindspark Toolbar Platform belongs to software MindSpark Search Assistant for Internet Explorer or Mindspark Search Assistant for Internet Explorer or Mindspark Toolbar Platform for Internet Explorer by Mindspark or MindSpark.

-Description: 4zSrcAs.dll is not essential for the Windows OS and causes relatively few problems.
+Description: 4zSrcAs.dll is not essential for Windows and will often cause problems.
 4zSrcAs.dll is located in a subfolder of "C:\Program Files".

 Recommended: Identify 4zSrcAs.dll related errors

-Important: Some malware camouflages itself as 4zSrcAs.dll, particularly when located in the C:\Windows or C:\Windows\System32 folder.
-Therefore, you should check the 4zSrcAs.dll process on your PC to see if it is a threat.
+Important: You should check the 4zSrcAs.dll process on your PC to see if it is a threat.
 If MindSpark Search Assistant has changed your browser's search engine and start page, you can recover your browser's default settings as follows:Reset default browser settings for Internet-Explorer ▾